RESOStandards/reso-certification-utils/lib/variations/README.md

   -h, --help                               display help for command
 ```

-Note that if `useSuggestions` is true, the `.env` file must contain a provider token.
+Note that if `useSuggestions` is true, the `.env` file must contain auth information.
+See [sample.env](../../sample.env) for more information.

+For information on how to obtain auth info, please contact [dev@reso.org](mailto:dev@reso.org).

 # Update Variations (Admin)
 There's also an admin function to update variations, but this isn't available for normal users.